General Development Plan

 The County has had a General Development Plan since 1968, with updates in 1978, 1986, 1997, and most recently, 2009.
 Historically, the County has revised or amended the GDP to reflect demographic, economic, social, and environmental changes that have occurred.
 The 1997 General Development Plan also incorporated policy recommendations that comply with Maryland's Economic Growth, Resource Protection and Planning Act of 1992 and related "Smart Growth" legislation.
-The 2009 GDP provides a greater focus on integrating land use planning with water resources planning.

 The 2009 General Development Plan

-establishes a vision for the future based on four core principles: balanced growth and sustainability, community preservation and enhancement, environmental stewardship, and quality public services.
+The 2009 General Development Plan establishes a vision for the future based on four core principles: balanced growth and sustainability, community preservation and enhancement, environmental stewardship, and quality public services.
 The 2009 GDP includes a Land Use Plan to guide future development patterns, and a Transportation Plan with recommendations for improving the County’s road network, public transit options, and travel demand management.
 The GDP also proposes a Priority Preservation Area in accordance with new State requirements for agricultural preservation.
 In addition, the GDP includes a Water Resources Plan that assesses land use impacts on local water resources and lays out strategies to protect those resources.
 Finally, the GDP addresses the need for concurrency management to ensure that public facilities and services will be available to serve future needs.